How Patrice Désilets survived the odyssey of making Ancestors

 But he left in 2010 in search of creative independence.
 He started a studio with THQ in 2011, but was adrift again when THQ went bankrupt.
 Ubisoft bought the remnants in an auction but could not come to terms with Désilets, who was terminated.
 In 2014, Désilets started his own studio, Panache Digital Games, and his team of 30 or so people worked on Ancestors — a game about surviving human evolution — in Montreal for five years.

-And on August 27, Take-Two Interactive’s Private Division label will publish Ancestors on the PlayStation 4, Xbox One, and Microsoft Windows.
+And on August 27, Take-Two Interactive’s Private Division label will publish Ancestors on Microsoft Windows.
+It debuts on the the PlayStation 4 and Xbox One in December.
 Désilets showed me the game at Gamescom in Cologne, Germany, and I interviewed him as he played the demo.

 Here’s an edited transcript of our interview.